 - 1. What is the hidden man of the heart? - 2.
 How can the sisters be pretty in the eyes of God? - 3.
-Explain how, on the one hand, the Scriptures give us principles concerning clothing adornment and, on the other hand, we must apply these principles according to the inward leading of the law of life.
+How can we take Christ as our real beauty, our real clothing, our glorious dress?

 References and Further Reading: